North Shore (Long Island): Geography

-Delineated perceptually by the Queens-Nassau border, the North Shore is marked by a series of necks (peninsulas) and populated harbors.
-North Hempstead, Oyster Bay and Huntington comprise the land of this area, which is noted for its preservation of Gilded Age Estates.
+Much of the North Shore's topography reflects the Harbor Hill Moraine, which extends along northern Long Island.
+The coast is characterized by deeply eroded headlands and numerous harbors shaped by glacial deposits, stream erosion, and wave action.
+North Hempstead, Oyster Bay and Huntington comprise much of the western portion of the region, which is noted for its concentration of surviving Gilded Age estates.
 Beyond here, the towns of Smithtown and Brookhaven feature a similar trend of peninsulas and sheltered harbors are the sites of often similarly affluent areas such as Stony Brook, Port Jefferson, Wading River, etc., though the inclusion of these areas in the North Shore region is varied.

 Once the island splits into two forks at its east end, the hills largely flatten out (and enter the town of Riverhead) to an out-wash plain and becomes largely rural (and enters the Town of Southold), with an economic stronghold on agriculture, particularly in the shape of wineries and vineyards.
 This recent trend, beginning in the 1980s with the conversion of potato farms, has given the North Fork the distinction of being the most productive agricultural area in New York State.
 Despite this, the North Fork, contrasts starkly with the more populated and more well-known South Fork's Hamptons.
 The North Fork terminates at Orient Point, where the Cross Sound Ferry Company has a terminal for ferries bound for New London, CT. and Block Island, RI.
 The North Fork is almost never considered part of the North Shore, but is rather a separate, more rural geographic area.

 Greenport, a village in Southold midway between Orient and Riverhead, is a major economic center for the North Fork and as such, is the eastern terminus of the Long Island Rail Road's Main Line.
 The North Fork is also geographically tied to Shelter Island, an island town in the Peconic Bay accessible via ferry that leaves from Greenport, adjacent to the railroad station.
 The island also has a ferry on its south side that connects with North Haven on the South Fork.